Introduction to Computer Science

 Students who earn a satisfactory score on 9 problem sets (i.e., programming assignments) and a final project will receive a certificate from HarvardX.
-Students may take CS50x at their own pace.
+This is a self-paced course - you may take CS50x on your schedule.

 WAYS TO TAKE THIS EDX COURSE FOR FREE:

-Looking to test your mettle?
 Participate in all of the course's activities and abide by the edX Honor Code.
-If your work is satisfactory, you'll receive a personalized certificate to showcase your achievement.
+If your work is satisfactory, you'll receive a certificate to showcase your achievement.
 This option is free to all.
-More about Honor Code Certificates.

 WAYS TO TAKE THIS COURSE FOR A FEE:

-You can enroll in the traditional, semester-long course at Harvard Extension School.
-You gain full access to the teaching staff, receiving human feedback on assignments.
-Enroll for undergraduate or graduate credit and you will receive grades on a Harvard transcript.
-The cost of this option is $2,050.
-Learn more about Intensive Introduction to Computer Science on the Harvard Extension School website.
+Optionally, you can enroll in the traditional, semester-long course at Harvard Extension School.
+It's typically offered in the fall (Q3) and spring (Q1) terms.
+In the course you get full access to the teaching staff and human feedback on assignments.
+You have the option to enroll for undergraduate or graduate credit and will receive grades on a Harvard transcript.
+Learn more on the Harvard Extension School website.

 David J. Malan